Is It Okay To Get A Tattoo During Pregnancy?

 If you’ve never had a tattoo before, you might have an allergy to tattoo ink and not realize it.

-Like the ink affecting the fetus, it’s not clear whether there will be any complications if you have an allergic reaction (beyond the reaction itself, that is).
-But it’s a potential risk that’s worth considering before getting tattooed.
+Like the ink affecting the fetus, it’s not clear whether there will be any pregnancy complications if you have an allergic reaction (beyond the reaction itself, that is).
+It’s a potential risk that’s worth considering before getting tattooed.

 If you’re planning to get an epidural while giving birth, you might be worried that a tattoo on your lower back (where the epidural is inserted) will mean you have to go without it.

 Thankfully, these worries are mostly unfounded.
-There’s no evidence of anaesthesiologists refusing to give an epidural to someone because they have tattooed skin.
+There’s no evidence of anesthesiologists refusing to give an epidural to someone because they have tattooed skin.

 Things might be different, however, for a fresh tattoo.
 If your tattoo is still healing, some hospitals might be reluctant to give you an epidural.
 While planning your tattoo, call the hospital’s labor and delivery ward and ask whether it will be an issue.

 Precautions if You Choose to Get Tattooed While Pregnant